souravvarma-24/Data-Science-with-Advanced-GENAI-Internship-Nov-2025/Assignment_5/readme.md

 - Seaborn

 ### 🔍 Analysis Highlights
-- Distribution analysis of scores
+- Distribution analysis of student scores
 - Batch-wise comparison of average performance
-- Evaluation of score consistency and variability
+- Evaluation of consistency and variability
-- Visual analysis to support insights
+- Visual analysis to support observations

-### ✅ Conclusion
-The analysis highlights differences in performance across batches and shows that understanding variability provides deeper insight than averages alone.

 ### 🧑‍🎓 Intern Details